emergency exit to google

 As I volunteer we will expect you to…

-• Always carry out your role to the best of your ability, following the Pathway Project set of values.
+• Always carry out your role to the best of your ability, following the Pathway Project mission and values.

 • Always act in a non-judgmental, non-discriminatory and inclusive manner to all of our staff and service users.